This post may contain affiliate links.

-This one-pot Shrimp Orzo with Lemon and Asparagus is bright, flavorful, healthy, and refreshingly simple.
+This one-pot Shrimp Orzo is bright, flavorful, healthy, and refreshingly simple.
+Lemon makes it pop, Parmesan adds richness, and asparagus gives it all the spring vibes.

 A pot of pasta, vegetables, and seafood with lemon

-The pasta, asparagus, and shrimp all are made in one handy pot, meaning you only have one pot to worry about washing at the end of the meal.
+• One-Pot Dinner.
+The orzo, asparagus, and shrimp all are made in one handy pot, meaning you only have one pot to worry about washing at the end of the meal.
+High fives all around!

 Shrimp orzo lemon and asparagus in a pot